Funding Focus

 Welcoming New People to Judaism

 The National Center to Encourage Judaism funds programs worldwide to engage, educate, and connect interfaith couples, people interested in conversion, and others who want to explore becoming part of the Jewish community.
-We offer direct grants to synagogues and Jewish nonprofits to cover marketing and other expenses for both single events and multi-session programs, traditional classes and experiential learning.
-We give grants for virtual programs, and supplemental take-home kits.
+We offer direct grants to synagogues and Jewish nonprofits for both single events and multi-session programs, traditional classes and experiential learning.
+We reimburse for marketing, program materials (including holiday celebration kits), security, and related expenses.
 We only fund established groups.

 What Types of Programs Does NCEJ Fund?